jinfanfrankhu/jinfanfrankhu.github.io/_projects/2tuftsai.md

 #### Sure, I guess that makes sense.
 So why use the Universal Declaration of Human Rights?

 TLDR: I was looking for a document that was well-translated and available for a whole bunch of different languages, from high to low resource.
-The UDHR checks all of those boxes, as it's kind of a go-to for providing examples of a language.
+The <a href="https://www.ohchr.org/en/search?f%5B0%5D=event_type_taxonomy_term_name%3AUniversal%20Declaration%20of%20Human%20Rights" target="_blank">UDHR</a> checks all of those boxes, as it's kind of a go-to for providing examples of a language.

 <details>
 <img src="/images/cat-closed.png" style="display: block; margin: 0 auto;"><summary><strong>Click to expand a longer explanation.</strong></summary>